Vinayak M. Kumar

 Venkatesan Guruswami, Vinayak M. Kumar

-(ECCC) (ITCS Proceedings) (My Talk at ITCS)
+ITCS 2021 (ECCC) (ITCS Proceedings) (My ITCS Talk)

 - Condition Number Bounds for Causal Inference